Installation of the app

 8. Fourth, let’s get your email server connected.
 Just enter the details into the environment variables.
 You can do that right?

 9. Next is actually running the app to get some more values out of it.
 So first, create a files folder in your current directory.
 This is where all the files uploaded to Liphium will be stored.
+You can also optionally have them be uploaded to Cloudflare R2 or similar solutions, but that’s currently a little experimental.
+If you want to use S3 or R2 for file storage, send me a message on Discord (the invite is in the nav bar).

 10. Now run the docker container by using the command below.
 Make sure to replace config.env with the name of your environment file.